 Creating Accessible Courses and Course Content

 Concerned if your online course and course materials are accessible?
-The UITS Adaptive Technology and Accessibility Center (ATAC) provides training and guidance on making your course accessible.
+The UITS Assistive Technology and Accessibility Center (ATAC) provides training and guidance on making your course accessible.
 Whether you are using Oncourse, have a course web site, or simply are using materials in your class the ATAC is committed to be helping you keep Indiana University barrier-free and available to all.

 Creating Accessible Oncourse Sites

 Read the ATAC's Oncourse Accessibility Hints for Course Creation to learn best-practices for using Oncourse and keeping it as accessible as possible.
 For further information, schedule a consultation through our online service request form or call the ATAC at 856-4112 to make an appointment.

 The ATAC Web Accessibility Team is works actively working with the IU Oncourse developers.
 If you have an Oncourse accessibility concern or issue to report, please contact the ATAC.

 Indiana University's web presence should be accessible and available to all, including users with disabilities.
 Therefore, when designing Indiana University web pages, web developers need to keep web accessibility constantly in mind.
 The Web Accessibility Subcommittee of the Indiana University Web Standards Committee in cooperation with the Office of Affirmative Action and the UITS Assistive Technology and Accessibility Center have developed an administrative practice document, guidelines, and tools to assist IU web developers with this goal.
 Visit The IU Web Accessibility Administrative Practice site for more details.

 The ATAC offers free training and support for the development of a wide variety of accessible web content ranging from single pages to enterprise systems spanning multiple institutions.
 Support includes providing example code fixes for inaccessible web site interfaces or content.
 Additionally, we provide developers a deeper insight into the challenges of information access faced by people with disabilities.